Ribbonness on classical link

 \phantom{x}

 {\bf Acknowledgements.} This paper was completed during the author's stay at Dalian University of Technology, China from July 2, 2023 to July 21, 2023.
 The author would like to thank Feng Chun Lei and Fengling Li for their kind hospitalities.
-This work was partly supported by JSPS KAKENHI Grant Numbers JP19H01788, JP21H00978 and Osaka Central Advanced Mathematical Institute, Osaka Metropolitan University (MEXT Joint Usage/ Research Center on Mathematics and Theoretical Physics JPMXP 0619217849).
+This work was partly supported by JSPS KAKENHI Grant Numbers JP19H01788, JP21H00978 and MEXT Promotion of Distinctive Joint Research Center Program JPMXP0723833165.

 \phantom{x}